 The whole family will love this slow cooker sausage casserole!
-Packed with veggies and so easy to prepare, this will be one of your favourite slow cooker sausage recipes and you’ll want it on your weekly menu.
+Packed with veggies and so easy to prepare, this will become one of your favourite slow cooker recipes using sausages and you’ll want it on your weekly menu.

 Now autumn is here I love to be able to use the slow cooker to make my family warming and nutritious slow cooked meals, packed with vegetables.